EXPERT ADVICE

 The best way to clean a BBQ

 There are several good ways to clean a barbeque, depending on the level of grime and the make of your grill.
-However, there’s one tool every serious grill master needs in their arsenal, and that’s the humble wire brush.

 Want to know how to clean with a BBQ wire brush?
 We're glad you're curious.
 Here's how to use this handy tool for various cleaning tasks.

-How to clean a BBQ grill
+How to clean a BBQ grill with a brush

-Most grill masters put their meat straight onto the grill, which is what gives your food all that lovely BBQ flavour.
 However, with great taste comes great grease, and grills are particularly prone to grease burns, burnt fat, and caked-on food residue.

 Let your BBQ cool down (but not completely) before you get started, then scrub the surface with your wire brush to remove any residue.
-We always recommend avoiding washing up liquid on cast iron grills as it damages the coating and reduces its effectiveness.

 Afterwards, apply your mixture to the grill and leave to soak for 15 minutes.
-Afterwards, scrub using your wire brush and follow it up with a sponge or cloth until your grill is sparkling again.
+Then, scrub using your wire brush and follow it up with a sponge or cloth until your grill is sparkling again.

 Dry with a paper towel or leave it to air dry in the summer heat.